Virginia Giuffre: First contact by authorities

 In March 2005, while Giuffre was still establishing her family in Australia, the Palm Beach Police Department began investigating Epstein after a 14-year-old girl and her parents reported his behavior.
 The girl described being recruited by a female classmate from her high school to give Epstein a massage at his mansion in exchange for money, wherein he subsequently molested her.
 By October 2005, the police had a growing list of girls with similar claims of sexual abuse, statements from Epstein's butlers corroborating their claims, and a search warrant for his Palm Beach property.
 Police detectives noted that the accusers all described a similar pattern, where Epstein would ask them to massage him and then sexually assault them during the massage.
 When police searched through Epstein's trash, they found notes with the telephone numbers of the girls on them.
 One of the girls was called by Epstein's assistant while being questioned by police.

-Giuffre told the Miami Herald that she received a series of phone calls in rapid succession over three days in 2007.
-The first call was from Maxwell, then one day later came a call from Epstein, both of whom asked if she had spoken to authorities.
+In 2019, Giuffre told the Miami Herald that she received a series of phone calls in rapid succession over three days in 2007.
+She said the first call was from Maxwell, then one day later came a call from Epstein, both of whom asked if she had spoken to authorities.
 These were followed by a third call from an FBI agent, who stated that Giuffre had been identified as a victim during the first criminal case against Epstein.
-She resisted speaking at length to the FBI until she was approached again about the matter in person, this time by the Australian Federal Police, six months after being contacted by phone.
+Giuffre says she resisted speaking at length to the FBI until she was approached again about the matter in person, this time by the Australian Federal Police, six months after being contacted by phone.

-Photos, records and witnesses confirm large parts of Giuffre's statements about her time with Epstein.